T E C|

 First, TEC reduces the heat conduction path through framing structure

-connecting interior surfaces to exterior surfaces to approximately
+connecting interior surfaces to exterior surfaces to between one-fifteenth

 the amount of heat leaking from the inside to the outside through

-the wood framing structure is around 0.05 the amount that leaks to the
+the wood framing structure is between 0.07 and 0.05 the amount that leaks

 through framing in a standard building effectively 'short circuits'